shahwar-analytics/primecare-sql-database/README.md

 # 🏥 PrimeCare Therapy Center Database (SQL Project)

+---

 ## 📌 Overview

 This project implements a relational database system for a therapy center using SQL.
-It models real-world entities such as patients, therapists, appointments, services, and payments, and demonstrates how SQL can be used to manage data and generate business insights.
+It models real-world operations such as patient management, therapist assignments, appointments, services, and payments.

-The goal was to move beyond simple queries and build a structured system that reflects how databases are used in real applications.
+The goal of this project was to go beyond basic SQL queries and design a structured system that reflects how databases are used in real business environments.
+The database supports both operational workflows and analytical queries for decision-making.

 ---

-## 🎯 Objective
+## 🎯 Objectives

 * Design a normalized relational database (3NF)
+* Establish relationships using primary and foreign keys
-* Implement tables with relationships and constraints
+* Implement constraints to ensure data integrity
 * Perform data operations (insert, update, delete)
-* Write SQL queries to extract meaningful insights
+* Write SQL queries to extract business insights

 ---

 ## 🧱 Database Setup

+The database environment is initialized using:

 ```sql
 CREATE DATABASE IF NOT EXISTS primecaredb;
 USE primecaredb;
 ```

+This ensures all tables and operations are executed within a dedicated database.

 ---

-## 📊 Tables Included
+## 📊 Database Design

+The system is composed of multiple interconnected tables representing real-world entities:

 * Patient
 * Therapist